Here is some helpful information to look over for before you arrive in Dundee.

 You'll find it convenient for certain transactions (such as arranging an overdraft) if the bank you choose also has a branch in Dundee:

-Although you don't need to worry about registering with a doctor until you arrive, make sure you've got enough supplies of any prescription medication to keep you going for at least the first week that you'll be here.
-If you're going to be travelling by plane, keep all prescription items with you in your hand luggage.
+Although you don't need to worry about registering with a doctor until you arrive, make sure you've got enough supplies of any prescription medication to keep you going for at least the first month that you'll be here.
+If you're going to be travelling by plane, we recommend that you divide your prescription items between your hand and hold luggage, as per airline guidelines.

-Check that all your vaccinations are up to date - in particular, meningitis C, measles, mumps and rubella.
+Check that all your vaccinations are up to date - in particular, meningitis ACWY, measles, mumps and rubella.

 If you are going to be studying medicine or dentistry, there are specific health requirements - make sure you have checked these and taken any necessary measures.